-Scientists and public health experts in Canada, the United States and other countries are studying the possibility that exposure to electro-magnetic fields from power lines, household appliances and other electricity sources may cause health problems.
-If it were to be concluded that electro-magnetic fields present a health hazard, litigation could result, and the Corporation could be required to take mitigation measures on its facilities.
+Scientists and public health experts are studying the possibility that exposure to electromagnetic fields from power lines, household appliances and other electricity sources may cause health problems.
+If it were to be concluded that electromagnetic fields present a health hazard, litigation could result, and the Corporation could be required to take mitigation measures on its facilities.
 The costs of litigation, damages awarded, and mitigation measures could be material.